henryheyhey92/Art-Space/README.md

 **User Stories**

 1. As a user, I want to be able to upload my artwork to internet. so that i can showcase my artwork on the virtual ground.
    Acceptance Criteria: The artwork must be original and no plagiarism act is allow.
-The artwork url url must be a valid url.
+The artwork url must be a valid url.

 2. As a user, I want to be able to edit/amend my artwork description details and upload to the website again.